sidqian123/e_commerce_helper/README.md

 ## Request Inquiries
 If you discover any bugs or require more features, please contact me (sidqian@yahoo.com).
 This repo is being closely monitored and updated.

+## Progress Update (2023-07-20)
+Updated the web page for data visualization, now image and price trend graph is done and ready to use.
+NOTE: before running the webpage make sure in the project directory run `python3 server/server.py` or if using other versions of python `python server/server.py`.
+This runs a Python server locally for the webpage update from your local database.

 ## Features
 - Automated web scraping of top-selling products from Amazon and eBay.
 - Data collection includes product information such as name, price, rating, availability, and more.